a-sit-plus/warden/README.md

 * The general workflow this library caters to assumes a back-end service, sending an attestation challenge to the mobile app.
 This challenge needs to be kept for future reference
 * The app is assumed to generate a key pair with attestation (passing the received challenge to the platform's respective crypto APIs)
 * The app responds with a platform-dependent attestation proof, the public key just created, and the challenge.

+**DEPRECETED, but still supported**
   * On Android, this proof is simply the certificate chain associated with the newly created key pair, which obtainable through the Android KeyStore API.
     * The certificate chain needs to be encoded into a list of byte arrays.
     * The first (index `0`) certificate is assumed to be the leaf, while tha last is assumed to be a certificate signed by the Google hardware attestation root key.
   * On iOS, the list of byte arrays must contain exactly two entries:
     * Index `0` contains an attestation object
     * Index `1` contains an assertion over the to-be-attested public key (either ANSI X9.63 encoded or DER encoded)

+**END DEPRECATION.
+The structure of the platform-specific proofs can be found [here](https://a-sit-plus.github.io/signum/dokka/indispensable/at.asitplus.signum.indispensable/-ios-homebrew-attestation/index.html).**

 * On the back-end, a single call to `verifyKeyAttestation()`  is sufficient to remotely verify whether the key is indeed stored in HW (and whether the app can be trusted).
 This call requires the challenge from step 1.